 As a sales manager, your leadership style is a major contributing factor to your team’s success.

+If you let your team down, you will likely see their results suffer.
 On the other hand, if you practice effective management and leadership skills, you can inspire your team and strengthen their performance.

 However, sales management can be challenging, especially if you are new to the role.